rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ## Do you need more customers?

 Local SEO is an effective strategy for marketing your business to achieve both short-term and long-term results.
-It's focus is helping your business show up when people search for what you do.
+Its focus is helping your business show up when people search for what you do.

 Clear Presence focuses on Local SEO strategies that help your business generate high-quality leads using this simple and effective process.